 Finances & Who We Are

-As a 501(c)(3) funded by the nonprofit Delta Dental of Colorado, we are grateful to the company and Board of Trustees for the financial support they provide for our work.
-Approximately 89% of our budget expenditures directly support our programs and initiatives.
-In 2017, we also partnered with the Colorado Health Foundation to combine funding that supported our CO MDI Wave II grantees.
+As a 501(c)(3), we are funded by the nonprofit Delta Dental of Colorado.
+In 2018, we celebrated the company’s 60th anniversary and every day we are grateful to the company and Board of Trustees for the financial support they provide for our work.
+Approximately 88% of our budget expenditures directly support our programs and initiatives.